 Figure 3: The generation of the combination space which is then translated to the chemical space, once combinations have translated to reactions via user defined reaction parameters.

 Once the reagent library has been selected all possible combinations between reagents are taken, forming the combination space (Figure 3).
 This workflow includes silver to have coordination numbers of 4 and 6, generating 720 (6*10*12) combinations.
-S 3 shows the all combinations generated along with their reaction ID.
+S 3 shows all combinations generated along with their reaction ID.

 3.3 Chemical Space Generation

 The combination space is chemically meaningless for the robotic workflow.
-Therefore, for the workflow to generate the chemical space, the chemist has to define reaction parameters to translate combinations to reactions (Figure 3).
+Therefore, the chemist has to define reaction parameters to translate this combination space into clear experimental step to be performed by the robot (Figure 3).
 Parameters include: reagent concentrations, transfer volumes, reaction temperatures, reaction duration, and buffer volumes.
-This paper takes combinations of reagents in a 2:3:6 metal:diamine:mono-aldhdye ratio, heats them at 60oC for 40h to create reactions.
+This paper takes combinations of reagents in a 2:3:6 metal:diamine:mono-aldhdye ratio, heats them at 60oC for 40h as standard reaction conditions.
 While there are 720 reactions in the chemical space, due to time constrains, this master project was only able to synthesis and analyse 376 reactions.

-The four steps of selecting reagent libraries, generating a combination space, taking in user defined parameters to generate the chemical space is handled via a programme written by the group.
-As mentioned before, having a computer representation allows for an automated end to end workflow.
 In fact, the chemical space generated by the programme is then used for Dataset Generation.

 4.0 Dataset Generation